grumply/ef/README.md

 `mop` intends to show that Haskell is the "Best Imperative Language."

 This repository is a work in progress.
 The name is likely to change.
+Documentation begins in November, keep an eye here for changes.

 ## Implemented features